NativeScript/docs-v7/start/ns-setup-os-x.md

     * Android SDK Build-tools 23.0.0 or a later stable official release
     * (Optional) Genymotion to expand your testing options

-You must also have the following two environment setup for Android development:
+You must also have the following two environment variables setup for Android development:

 * JAVA_HOME
 * ANDROID_HOME

 ## Advanced Setup Steps

-Complete the following steps to setup NativeScript on your Windows development machine:
+Complete the following steps to setup NativeScript on your OS X development machine:

 1. Install [Homebrew](http://brew.sh) to simplify the installation process.